Questions About

 Customers of MAWSA may call PA 2-1-1 to be directed to utility service organizations such as the Salvation Army and Love Inc., Lancaster.

-Those in need of a payment plan may reach out to one of our team members.
-MAWSA is aware that customers desire budget billing.
-We are working with our software provider to accommodate this need.
+Those in need of a payment plan or budget billing may reach out to one of our team members.

 My payment failed.
 Now what?